task-ir/Task-based-Search/index.md

 ### Target Audience
 Intermediate researchers, industry technologists and practitioners.
 We are expecting a general background in information retrieval and machine learning.
-Given the interest of the CIKM community in information access, retrieval and user modelling, this tutorial on task based systems will provides CIKM attendees with a novel perspective of analysing log data, enabling them to view user interactions in a new light.
+Given the interest of the WWW & CIKM community in information access, retrieval and user modelling, this tutorial on task based systems will provides attendees with a novel perspective of analysing log data, enabling them to view user interactions in a new light.
 The algorithmic approaches presented would help not only academic researchers but also industrial practitioners in better developing systems which support users in accomplishing their task.

 ### Learning outcomes
 The tutorial is aimed at introducing practitioners to the upcoming eld of search tasks.
 The main focus of the tutorial is (i)